5 May 2014

-For 5 May 2014, WHO will issue a number of tools and proposes a number of activities to support the call to action for this year’s SAVE LIVES: Clean Your Hands campaign - ’No action today; no cure tomorrow – make the WHO 5 Moments for Hand Hygiene part of protecting your patients from resistant germs’.
-Once again, a WHO call for action on or around 5 May 2014 in order to highlight the importance of hand hygiene best practices to prevent antimicrobial resistance (AMR) spread and keep this patient safety action high on the agenda in every country!
+For 5 May 2014, WHO has issued a number of tools to support the call to action for this year’s SAVE LIVES: Clean Your Hands campaign - "No action today; no cure tomorrow – make the WHO 5 Moments for Hand Hygiene part of protecting your patients from resistant germs".
+Many of these resources are not just useful on or around 5 May; plan to use them as part of your infection prevention strategy/annual programme or work.

 Two of the proposed 5 May 2014 activities are global surveys: